Skip to main content

 User.list_apps(filter_by={}, page_no=None, per_page=None)

-Lists all apps for the user.
+Lists all the apps for the user.

 Parameters:

-• filter_by (Dict[str, Any]) - Dictionary of filters
+• filter_by (Dict[str, Any]) - A dictionary of filters to be applied to the list of apps

 Example: